Home > About Us

 Sagarmatha Next will be the driver for tourism’s sustainability in the Sagarmatha National Park.
 Tens of thousands of visitors descend here annually, and experience the journey of a lifetime.
 While they take back their memories, and life-altering experiences, we hope that they take back to the world, this message of – what’s next?!

-The streams of Education, Art, Entertainment, and Waste Management, while not always natural allies, come together naturally and beautifully for us here at Sagarmatha Next.
+The streams of Education, Art, Entertainment, and Waste Management, while not always natural allies, come together naturally and beautifully for us here at Sagarmatha Next, our mountain museum & waste management center.
 They come together to tell a story.

 Stories of the mountains, of the people, of the waste pollution, of change, of the way forward.
 Some you may have heard before, some might be your own stories.
 But never like this . . .
 The past, the future, and what happens in between – but that is a story we decide together.
 Through our shared experiences, and shared stories.